How much to charge for junk removal

 - Market rate: There may be a higher or lower demand for junk removal services at any point.
 Look at your competitions’ prices to make sure you’re keeping up.

 - New fees: At any point, the city can raise its disposal fees, which ends up costing you more.
-If these fees increase, you should increase your prices as well.
+If these fees increase, make sure you’re incorporating disposal fees or landfill costs into the pricing formula

 Reassess your prices every once in a while to ensure that you are not underpricing yourself and missing out on revenue.